Key Takeaways

 This drop in Workers Comp insurance seems to stem from a greater overall confidence in the Affordable Care Act.

-At it’s inception the Affordable Care act, many businesses were skeptical at it’s effectiveness and hesitated to rely too heavily on a new law.
+At its inception the Affordable Care Act, many businesses were skeptical of its effectiveness and hesitated to rely too heavily on a new law.

 As the dust settled, we have begun to see more small businesses integrate standardized health insurance coverage into their business model, opting out of classical Workers Compensation policies.